cym13/cym13.github.io/index.rst

 June 2019
 ---------

+`Opening combination locks <article/opening_combination_locks.html>`_
+    Got a 3 or 4 digit combination lock that you can't open?
+Not anymore!
+    Here are a few tips and tricks to open almost any combination lock you may find.

 `Dirduster: short presentation <article/dirduster_presentation.html>`_
     My web directory bruteforcing tool is finally feature complete after some years of development and professional use.
 Here's a short presentation of